carbon-language/carbon-lang/docs/design/values.md

 ### Local variables

 A local binding pattern can be introduced with either the `let` or `var` keyword.
-The `let` introducer begins a value pattern just like the default patterns in other contexts.
-The `var` introducer works exactly the same as introducing the pattern in some other context with `var` -- there's just no need for the outer `let`.
+The `let` introducer begins a value pattern which works the same as the default patterns in other contexts.
+The `var` introducer immediately begins a variable pattern.

 -   `let` _identifier_`:` _( expression |_ `auto` _)_ `=` _value_`;`
 -   `var` _identifier_`:` _( expression |_ `auto` _) [_ `=` _value ]_`;`